Virtual Hackathons are just like the Hackathons in real life, except that they are done online remotely while participants are away from each other.

 You can also host an online entrepreneurial event over Vickathon.
 An innovative event to encourage proactivity, collaboration, and creativity.

-3) You choose from the ready-made professional tutorial videos or create them yourself, and we'll integrate them into the venture document.
+- Choose from the ready-made tutorial videos or create your own and we'll integrate them into the venture document.

-6) Each group receives a link and password to the web document for developing its venture.
+- Each team receives a link and password to the designed web document for developing its venture.

-8) The teams will then develop their ideas for the ventures and write them on the web document.
+- Team members communicate with each other and develop their ideas for ventures on the web document.

 Well done!
 You managed to organize a virtual Hackathon very easily :)